-Improve the accuracy of resident identification.
+Improve the accuracy of patient and resident identification.

-Use at least two resident identifiers when providing care, treatment, and services.

-Note: At the first encounter, the requirement for two identifiers is appropriate; thereafter, and in any situation of continuing one-on-one care in which the clinician knows the resident, one identifier can be facial recognition.
+Use at least two patient or resident identifiers when providing care, treatment, and services.
+Note: At the first encounter, the requirement for two identifiers is appropriate; thereafter, and in any situation of continuing one-on-one care in which the clinician knows the patient or resident, one identifier can be facial recognition.

-Wrong-resident errors occur in virtually all stages of diagnosis and treatment.
-The intent for this goal is two-fold: first, to reliably identify the resident as the person for whom the service or treatment is intended; second, to match the service or treatment to that resident.
+Wrong-patient or wrong-resident errors can occur in virtually all stages of diagnosis and treatment.
+The intent of this goal is two-fold: first, to reliably identify the patient or resident as the person for whom the service or treatment is intended; second, to match the service or treatment to that patient or resident.
 Acceptable identifiers may be the individual's name, an assigned identification number, telephone number, or other person-specific identifier.

-1. Use at least two resident identifiers when administering medications; when collecting blood samples and other specimens for clinical testing; and when providing treatments or procedures.
-The resident's room number or physical location is not used as an identifier.
+1. Use at least two patient or resident identifiers when administering medications; when collecting blood samples and other specimens for clinical testing; and when providing treatments or procedures.
+The patient's or resident's room number or physical location is not used as an identifier.
+(See also MM.05.01.09, EPs 8 and 11)

-2. Label containers used for blood and other specimens in the presence of the resident.
+Label containers used for blood and other specimens in the presence of the patient or resident.